Introduction to Case Statement in PL/SQL

 Note: In each iteration, one and only one statement will get executed even though multiple statements satisfy the criteria.
 When clauses are always evaluated in order from top to bottom.

-Since the WHEN clause is evaluated in a certain order i.e. from top to bottom, it would be recommended to list down the clauses which are most likely to occur first or frequency is more.
-In addition to that of any WHEN clause is an expensive i.e. expression which requires a lot of CPU memory should be present at the last in the order to minimize the chances of getting executed.
+Since the WHEN clause is evaluated in a certain order, i.e. from top to bottom, it would be recommended to list down the clauses that are most likely to occur first or frequently.
+In addition to that of any WHEN clause is an expensive, i.e. expression that requires a lot of CPU memory, should be present at the last in order to minimize the chances of getting executed.

 3. Nested CASE Statement